Alec Eist: British Empire Medal

 In 1967, Eist, then a sergeant based in Cheshunt, was awarded the British Empire Medal for bravery in single-handedly disarming an armed suspect.
 On 14 February that year, The London Gazette reported that following a series of reported robberies, the suspect's car was spotted, with Eist being one of a number of officers called in to provide backup.
 A man with a rifle was observed in the property's basement, subsequently escaping into the back garden, where he proceeded to sit on a wall and threaten to shoot the officers if they approached.

 Eist recognised the man as an escaped prisoner who, according to the Gazette, was known for being criminal.
 The man jumped into an adjacent garden, continuing to threaten the policemen, who in return threw flowerpots at him.
 Cornered at the end of the garden, the man pointed his rifle at each of the officers and threatened to fire if they approached; despite this, both Eist and a colleague tackled the man and disarmed him.
 The rifle was found to be loaded with three .22-calibre bullets with a fourth in the breech.

-Career in the Flying Squad
+Flying Squad

 In May 1968 Eist joined the Flying Squad under Harold "Tanky" Challenor and was swiftly promoted to detective sergeant (second class).
 Eist eventually reached the rank of Detective Chief Inspector.
 He was appointed—with Chief Superintendent James Marshall—head of the Wembley Robbery Squad, where they encountered Bertie Smalls, head of the Wembley Mob.
 Eist had an in-depth and extensive knowledge and understanding of both London's underworld and the geography it occupied.
 The gangster Freddie Foreman described Eist as a "rebel cop", who would get drunk and stand on pub tables singing.
-The police historian Dick Kirby describes Eist as "always controversial", as was his relationship with senior offices.
+The police historian Dick Kirby describes Eist as "always controversial", as was his relationship with senior officers.
 In an anecdote from Eist's tenure at Holloway: